Equinix reveals investment plans for 2019 – and there’s a lot

 “In Asia-Pacific, businesses are evolving rapidly as they constantly pursue greater growth and efficiency in a technology-advancing world,” says Equinix Asia Pacific president Samuel Lee.

 “We are excited that there will be more digital flags planted in Asia-Pacific markets to help increase out unrivaled global reach, which will accelerate the time-to-value for the investments that businesses are making in their digital transformation journeys.”

-Equinix has shared its commitment to operating data centres with high energy efficiency standards, and has a long-term goal of using 100 percent clean and renewable energy for the company’s global platform.
-The company currently operates 202 IBX data centres in 24 countries and 52 metros across 22.2 million gross square feet of data centre space.
+Equinix has shared its commitment to operating data centers with high energy efficiency standards, and has a long-term goal of using 100 percent clean and renewable energy for the company’s global platform.
+The company currently operates 202 IBX data centers in 24 countries and 52 metros across 22.2 million gross square feet of data center space.